Nevocohen111/mongoDB-DesignPatterns/README.md

 # mongoDB-DesignPatterns
-this is a two sides application.
+this is a two sided application.
 2 Main classes defined.
-1 for the Database application itself the other one is in the classes Folder to initiate the project that contains Builder and strategy Design patterns.
+one for the Database application which is the mongoDB directory the other one is in the MainClass directory,and it contains data manipulations,Builder and strategy Design patterns.